CEO & MD

 Over the last 20 years Bodo has held senior leadership roles, has built businesses and worked extensively with Boards, CEOs and Senior Executives from ASX 100 and global blue-chip organisations across Australasia and Europe on a variety of client engagements ranging from of Strategy Development, Technology, Digital Transformation, Board Advisory, Leadership Consulting and Search.

-By combining a highly relevant skill set and experience across Strategy & Technology Consulting, Board Advisory and deep P&L / business insights, Bodo is uniquely positioned to provide pragmatic and sustainable business as well as technology solutions to our clients.
+By combining a highly relevant skill set across strategy, technology consulting and board advisory with deep P&L, business insights and leadership experience, Bodo is uniquely positioned to provide a pragmatic approach to developing a sustainable business as well as positioning technology solutions to our valued clients.

 Bodo is a Non-Executive Director of the German-Australian Chamber of Industry and Commerce (GACIC).
 He is also on the Advisory Boards of the FinTech start-ups ‘Nudge Saver’ and ‘Bondle’, a global collaboration and governance application business.